Stamp Duty Calculator | Calculate your UK SDLT when buying a property

-When you buy a residential property which is greater than £125,000 then a Stamp Duty Tax levy is applicable.
+When you buy a residential property which is greater than £250,000 then a Stamp Duty Tax levy is applicable.

 Stamp Duty is due and payable if you:

 From 4th December 2014 the Stamp Duty Land Tax system was overhauled by the UK Government.
 The old slab style system of taxation was replaced with a progressive tax system similar to UK income tax.
-The new residential rates are calculated as follows:
+The new residential stamp duty rates are calculated as follows:

 From the 1st April 2016, Stamp Duty rates for anyone purchasing an additional property will change.
 Additional property includes buy to let investments and second homes.
 Each bracket will essentially attract an additional 3% surcharge.
 The rates will be as follows: